1. What is Homebridge?

 - Step 2: Flash it on the SD card using Etcher

-- Step 3: Connect to “MClimate-Homebridge” Wi-Fi network
+- Step 4: Connect to “MClimate-Homebridge” Wi-Fi network with your smartphone/laptop

 - If you are using Homebridge already or you want to start from scratch, here are links link to: